-If there are remaining funds after the above expenses have been paid, ETV funds may pay for other items, including rent, food, transportation, health insurance premiums, disability services, and dependent child care expenses to licensed child care providers as appropriate.
+If there are remaining funds after the above expenses have been paid, ETV funds may pay for other items associated with the cost of attendance, including rent, food, transportation, health insurance premiums, and dependent child care expenses to licensed child care providers as appropriate.

-Funds may not be used for educational or vocational courses shorter than one year in duration and/or which do not lead to a degree or certification, coursework at non-Title-IV schools, cell phone bills, personal loan repayments, banking late fees, bounced check fees or lost/stolen debit card transactions, computer games or DVDs , and dorm room or apartment damages.
+Funds may not be used for educational or vocational courses shorter than one year in duration and/or which do not lead to a degree or certification, coursework at non-Title-IV schools, cell phone bills, personal loan repayments, banking late fees, bounced check fees or lost/stolen debit card transactions, computer games, and dorm room or apartment damages.